anastop/multinet/README.md

 in the controller's housekeeping mechanism, and to achieve this, Multinet automatically assigns a proper DPID offset to each Mininet topology.

-The local Mininet topologies are identical, and they are all being handled in the same fashion simultaneously.
+The local Mininet topologies are identical in terms of size, structure and configuration, and they are all being handled in the same fashion simultaneously.
 For example, during start up, topologies are being created simultaneously on the worker machines and populated in the same way.
 To relieve the end user from having to manage each topology separately, we have adopted a _master-worker model_ for centralized control.